noah1984/FTP-RC/README.md

 # FTP-RC
-FTP-RC: Control your PC from your phone
+Control your PC from your phone